 Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they fall due.
-The Company has a planning and budgeting process in place to help determine the funds required to support the Company's normal operating requirements on an ongoing basis.
-Liquidity risk is considered high
+The Company has a planning process in place to help determine the funds required to support the Company's normal operating requirements on an ongoing basis.
+Liquidity risk is consider high.